-- EDUC 1231 Professional Dimensions I - GNED 1401 Writing for Academic Success - General Education Requirement Cluster 1, 2, or 3 Foundation - General Education Requirement Cluster 1, 2, or 3 Foundation
+- 1. EDUC 1231 Professional Dimensions I

+- 2. GNED 1401 Writing for Academic Success

+- General Education Requirement Cluster 1, 2, or 3 Foundation

+- 4. General Education Requirement Cluster 1, 2, or 3 Foundation

+- 5. Choose one of:

-- ENGL 1151 The Art of Story: An Introduction to Literature - ENGL 1152 Identity and Invention: An Introduction to Literature
+- ENGL 1151 The Art of Story: An Introduction to Literature

+- ENGL 1152 Identity and Invention:

+An Introduction to Literature
-- EDUC 1233 Professional Dimensions II - ENGL 2210 English Literature to the Restoration or ENGL 2211 English Literature from the Restoration to the Present - General Education Requirement Cluster 1, 2, or 3, Foundation - General Education Requirement Cluster 1, Tier 2

-Choose one of the following to fulfill your General Education Requirement for Cluster 3, Tier 2:

-- CNST 1131 Introduction to Canadian Studies - CNST 2233 Canada in Comparative and International Perspective - HIST 1131 Introduction to Canada: Pre-Confederation - HIST 1133 Modern Canada, 1867 to Present
+- 1. EDUC 1233 Professional Dimensions II - ENGL 2210 English Literature to the Restoration or ENGL 2211 - English Literature from the Restoration to the Present - General Education Requirement Cluster 1, 2, or 3, Foundation - General Education Requirement Cluster 1, Tier 2 - Choose one of the following to fulfill your General Education Requirement for Cluster 3, Tier 2: - CNST 1131 Introduction to Canadian Studies - CNST 2233 Canada in Comparative and International Perspective - HIST 1131 Introduction to Canada: Pre-Confederation - HIST 1133 Modern Canada, 1867 to Present